BY MOLLY | EVERYTHINGSHIHTZU.COM

 If you have already made the decision to add a Shih Tzu to your family, then one of the things you may have already thought about is dog adoption.

-There are a great many dogs in shelters across the country that are in need of good homes; not to mention the shelters need to adopt out the dogs to make room for more animals that come in daily.
+There are a great many dogs in shelters across the country that are in need of good homes; not to mention the shelters need to adopt out the dogs to make room for more animals that come in daily

 Adopting a dog is an excellent way to find your pet, but there are quite a few factors that should be considered first.

-What is dog adoption?
+So what exactly is dog adoption?

 Dog adoption is when you acquire a dog from a shelter or rescue; as opposed to purchasing a dog from a pet store, breeder or other people.
 Many times the cost to you is minimal, and the dog will already have received its first round of shots and be neutered or spayed.